Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery request

 print("Number of computers: ", count)

 I recommended determining the root cause in order to unravel the reason for the BitLocker recovery prompt.
-This will help in preventing the issue from reoccurring again. kindly check the MBAM Client event logs.
+This will help prevent the issue from reoccurring again. kindly check the MBAM Client event logs.
 This is located in

 Event Viewer – Applications and Services Logs – Microsoft – Windows – MBAM - Operational path

-Also, the System Event is also paramount in unraveling some BitLocker recovery issues.
+Also, the System Event is also paramount in unravelling some BitLocker recovery issues.

-I hope you found this blog post helpful.
-In this guide, you have learned the reasons for BitLocker Recovery Mode Prompt.
+I hope you found this blog post helpful on “Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery key requests”.
 If you have any questions, please let me know in the comment session.

 I have external hard drive encrypted through office laptop.
 I am not able to access it using recovery key and password.
 Not sure how to unlock it without losing data.
 Any inputs is appreciated.